 RESEARCH

-To date, most of my research projects have focused on diversity in the media (particularly on representations of gender, race/ethnicity, and age).
-In addition, I have conducted research in the areas of advertising, new media, and health communication.
+To date, most of my research projects have focused on advertising, marketing, new media, and health communication.
 My research projects have employed both qualitative and quantitative methods and are often comparative in nature.
 My main research areas are outlined in the following.

 Main Research Areas

-I have conducted numerous studies on diversity in the media, particularly on the representations of gender, race/ethnicity, and older people in television advertising.
-Some research has assayed the intersection of these representations (e.g., gender representations of older people), other work has analyzed consumers’ and practitioners’ perceptions of such representations (e.g., a survey of 185 Japanese advertising practitioners and 1,834 consumers) as well as their effects on the audience (e.g., an experiment on the effects of stereotypical gender portrayals), while most of my recent studies have addressed representational differences between cultures (e.g., the representation of gender on Internet dating sites across seven cultures).
+I have conducted numerous studies on advertising and marketing, with a particular focus on diversity and inclusion in advertising.
+Specifically, my research has delved into the representations of gender, race/ethnicity, and older people.
+Some of my work has explored the intersection of these representations (e.g., gender representations of older people), other work has analyzed consumers’ and practitioners’ perceptions of such representations (e.g., a survey of 185 Japanese advertising practitioners and 1,834 consumers) as well as their effects on the audience (e.g., an experiment on the effects of stereotypical gender portrayals), while most of my recent studies have addressed representational differences between cultures (e.g., the representation of gender in television advertising in 13 cultures).
+I am currently exploring diversity issues in AI-generated virtual influencers on Instagram.
+Additionally, I have conducted research on the role of celebrities and influencers in advertising and advertising's impact on life satisfaction.

 New Media and Society